So, you’ve built your website!

 You’ve perfected your target audience and built traffic, don’t loose them to a painfully slow speed.

-Here are the most common reasons your website is moving at a snails pace
+Reasons your website is moving at a snails pace

 1) Social Media Buttons